-- 8.1 Viewpoint will treat all customers with fairness and respect in line with its Diversity Strategy.
-Viewpoint recognises that we have an ethical and a legal duty to advance equality of opportunity and prevent discrimination on the grounds of age, sex and sexual orientation disability, race, religion or belief, gender reassignment, pregnancy and maternity, marriage and civil partnership. - 8.2 Where any group has difficulty in understanding this process staff will assist to ensure that the policy is available in other formats, if required, and that groups are supported through the process.
+- 8.1 Viewpoint will treat all customers with fairness and respect in line with its Equality and Diversity Strategy.
+Viewpoint recognises that we have an ethical and a legal duty to advance equality of opportunity and prevent discrimination. - 8.2 Where any group has difficulty in understanding this process staff will assist to ensure that the policy is available in other formats, if required, and that groups are supported through the process.
 This policy is available in other formats, including large print, if required.